Peanut Butter Oreo Ice Cream for Ninja Creami

 This post may contain affiliate links.

 Is there anything better than Peanut Butter Oreo Ice Cream?
 I think not!
-This easy, healthy protein ice cream recipe for Ninja Creami combines the richness of peanut butter with the beloved Oreo cookie for the ultimate flavor combination you won’t be able to get enough of!
+This easy protein ice cream recipe combines the richness of peanut butter with the beloved Oreo cookie for the ultimate flavor combination while delivering 47 grams of protein per pint!

 I still remember the first time I tried the Peanut Butter-Oreo combo–it was after seeing the Parent Trap for the first time.
 That iconic flavor combo has stayed with me ever since!